snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 ### Prefer pipes over arrays for list processing

 When I do list processing in Bash, I prefer to use pipes.
 You can chain then through Bash functions as well which is pretty neat.
-Usually my list processing scripts are of a structure similar to the following example:
+Usually my list processing scripts are of a structure like this:

 ```
 filter_lines () {